azat-co/practicalnode/chapter4/chapter4.md

       script(type="text/javascript", src="js/admin.js")
 ```

-Please notice that, we use ES6 string template (or interpolation) to print article IDs as attributes `data-id` (indentation was removed):
+Please notice that we use ES6 string template (or interpolation) to print article ids as attributes `data-id` (indentation was removed):

 ```pug
 tr(data-id=`${article._id}`, class=(!article.published) ? 'unpublished':'')
 ```

-And, a conditional (ternary) operator (<https://github.com/donpark/hbs>) is used for classes and title attributes.
+And a conditional (ternary) operator (<https://github.com/donpark/hbs>) is used for classes and title attributes.
 Remember, it&#39;s JavaScript!
-(Indentation was removed for better viewing.)
+(Indentation has was removed for better viewing.)

 ```pug
 span.glyphicon(class=(article.published) ? "glyphicon-pause" : "glyphicon-play", title=(article.published) ?
 "Unpublish" : "Publish")
 ```

-The result is a beautiful admin page (okay, enough with sarcasm and saying Twitter Bootstrap is stellar, pretty or cute.
-It's not... but compared to standard HTML which puts me to sleep, Twitter Bootstrap style is a HUGE improvement.)
+The result is a beautiful admin page (Okay, enough with sarcasm and saying Twitter Bootstrap is stellar, pretty or cute.
+It's not... but compared to standard HTML, which puts me to sleep, Twitter Bootstrap style is a HUGE improvement.)
 It has functionality to publish and unpublish articles.

 ![alt](media/image8.png)

-***Figure 4-8.** The admin page*
+***Figure 4-8.** The admin page shows the list of published and draft articles*

 # Summary

-You learned about Pug and Handlebars templates (variables, iterations, condition, partials, unescaping, and so forth), and how to use them in a standalone Node.js script or within Express.js.
+In this chapter, you learned about the Pug and Handlebars templates (variables, iterations, condition, partials, unescaping, and so forth), and how to use them in a standalone Node.js script or within Express.js.
 In addition, the main pages for Blog were created using Pug.

-In the next chapter we examine an important aspect of modern web development and software engineering: test-driven development.
-We look at the Mocha module and write some tests for Blog in true TDD/BDD style.
-In addition, the next chapter deals with adding a database to Blog routes to populate these templates, and shows you how to turn them into working HTML pages!
+In the next chapter, we'll learn how to extract the data from a database and save new data to it.
+You'll become familiar with MongoDB.
+Onwards.